dottjt/reddit_response/README.md

 ## DONE

+- also highlight key words like website etc. in thehir response. .md containers. (not doing, because it's sending the message automatically)
+- automatically send message based on post flair
+- automatic reply - if it says link me then just send it automatically.
+- Remove users who are yellow and orange :)
 - start message wet dreams
 - Have option on user to see if user has been chatted to, yet.
 - Displays the number of messages from that person the reply page.